• Skip to primary navigation

 glass bowls of ingredients for jalapeño poppers

-Our easy Baked Jalapeño Poppers recipe take only a few simple ingredients to prepare that are found at most grocery stores in the U.S. Let's talk about the ingredients.
+Our easy baked jalapeño poppers recipe take only a few simple ingredients.
+Fortunately, these are found at most grocery stores.
+Let's talk about the ingredients!

 hollowed jalapeños with a bowl of cream cheese